Best video calling apps to help with co-parenting (2023)

 Cons: Requires an Apple device, works best for one-to-one calls

-You will love this app if: You’re an iOS user who wants an easy-to-use app to check in on kids, parents and grandparents.
+You will love this app if: You’re an iOS user who wants an easy-to-use app to check in on kids, parents and grandparents

-Next on our list of video calling apps: Like Houseparty, Bunch combines video chatting with games and Snapchat-like filters to make virtual huddles a fun experience.
 The user interface pops with colour and there’s a lot of filters/animations that you can use to customise your screen.
 The games are fun and range from easy peasy to super difficult.
 There’s a drawing game similar to Pictionary, a billiards game and a trivia game.
 You can also play third party games like Fortnite, Roblox and Minecraft.
-Pro tip: Installing the games on your first go can eat up a lot of time.
-Skip this process if you only want straight video online chat.

 Available via: Apple, Android